Updated: Nov 8

-By Laura Jones, Occupational Therapist Former Hub Learning Disabilities Lead
+By Laura Jones, Occupational Therapist

-I haven’t written a blog before, but I thought it may be interesting for people to get an insight into a week of the life of an occupational therapist working with adults with learning disabilities in the community!
+I haven’t written an article before, but I thought it may be interesting for people to get an insight into a week of the life of an occupational therapist working with adults with learning disabilities in the community!
 It is a very varied role, no one day is the same and, most of all, it is incredible rewarding and enjoyable.
 I hope showing you a week in my working life can show you just how rewarding, interesting and varied it can be!
 All names have been changed for confidentiality purposes.

 Independence and routine at work

 I attended a meeting at Ellie’s place of work today.
 Ellie was off work for over a year due to a period of illness and is finding it difficult to get back in to her routine at work since returning.
 I am working alongside psychology, Ellie’s manager and a HR representative, as well as Ellie and her mother - to gain an understanding of her needs and what the barriers to her engaging in her job role are at present.
 Ellie has gone back to work on a phased return and is currently doing two short days, which she has never done before.
 Myself and the psychologist have ascertained that this is totally out of routine as Ellie has always worked part time, and that this may be contributing to her current difficulties, which include being easily distractible and not being able to complete tasks in the allocated time.
 As Ellie had never done short days prior to this and has been in her job for many years, it was proving difficult for her to solidify this as her routine.